YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cppvideo12.md

 In this video we will go over C++ pointers, what they are and how we can use them.

 First, remember that every variable or object will have a memory address associated with it.
-When we learned about arrays back in video, we briefly illustrated this concept.
+When we learned about arrays back in video 8, we briefly illustrated this concept.

 <br/><br/>
 <p align="center">